MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/firewall-csp.md

 <p>Value type is bool.
 Supported operations are Add, Get and Replace.</p>

 <a href="" id="defaultoutboundaction"></a>**/DefaultOutboundAction**
 <p>This value is the action that the firewall does by default (and evaluates at the very end) on outbound connections.
-The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it is configured; otherwise, the local store value is used.
-DefaultOutboundAction will block all outbound traffic unless it is explicitly specified not to block.</p>
+The merge law for this option is to let the value of the GroupPolicyRSoPStore win if it's configured; otherwise, the local store value is used.
+DefaultOutboundAction will block all outbound traffic unless it's explicitly specified not to block.</p>
 <ul>
 <li>0x00000000 - allow</li>
 <li>0x00000001 - block</li>